lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 Message 4 is formatted and processed as specified in {{Section 5.5 of RFC9528}}.

+After verifying message_4, the Initiator is assured that the Responder has calculated the key PRK_out (key confirmation) and that no other party can derive the key.
+The Initiator MUST NOT persistently store PRK_out or application keys until the Initiator has verified message_4 or some other fourth message protected with a derived application key, such as an OSCORE message, from the Responder and the application has authenticated the Responder.

 Compared to {{RFC9528}}, a fourth message does not only provide key confirmation but also Responder authentication.
-To authenticate the Responder and achieve mutual authentication, a fourth message is mandatory.
+For mutual authentication a fourth message is mandatory.

-After verifying message_4, the Initiator is assured that the Responder has calculated the key PRK_out (key confirmation) and that no other party can derive the key.
-The Initiator MUST NOT persistently store PRK_out or application keys until the Initiator has verified message_4 or a message protected with a derived application key, such as an OSCORE message, from the Responder and the application has authenticated the Responder.

 # PSK usage for Session Resumption {#psk-resumption}